CircuitVerse/CircuitVerseDocs/docs/gates.md

 <iframe width="300px" height="200px" src="https://circuitverse.org/simulator/embed/736" id="projectPreview" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen> </iframe>

 ## Or Gate
-This gate gives output HIGH only if any of the input values are HIGH.
+This gate gives a HIGH output only if any of the input values are HIGH.

 And Gate Truth Table